augustopedroza/daggerTutorial/README.md

 12. EnforcingTheMaximumWithdrawlAcrossCommands
 13. AvoidingRecursiveLogins

 No optimizations have been made to this code.
-This is fruit of a pesonal study session.
+This is the fruit of a pesonal study session.